jccrosby/smart-ai-adoption/slides.md

 ## Five Questions to Ask

 <!--
+- LEAP is used to avoid this kind of situation
-- Part of the Learn step is to research and evaluate AI tools.
+- An important part of LEAP is to define your goals and research and evaluate AI tools to help achieve those goals.
-- The following are five questions to use when evaluating AI tools.
+- The following are five questions that I've identified that should help with this.
 -->

 ---